addiva-elektronik/addiva-elektronik.github.io/content/posts/2023-06-13-infix-test-env.md

  Each of these modules will be explained separately in the next chapters.

-As inputs the test environment requires:
+As inputs, the test environment requires:
  - [Infix] image
  - Test topology
  - Test suites